 What to Say Focus group participants emphasized the importance of defining the agency and establishing credibility to build a strong reputation within the county.
 Harris County residents want more information about the services offered, operational and program partnerships, populations served, cost of services, the agency's founding, and track record.
-Some participants showed concern about the government's ability to adequately deliver services.
-Resources needs to establish credibility by providing agency services, staff credentials, client testimonials and statistics, and praise from partners and trusted sources.
+Some participants questioned the government's ability to adequately deliver services.
+Harris County Resources needs to establish credibility by effectively marketing agency services, staff credentials, client testimonials and statistics, and praise from partners and trusted sources.